 Anyone who has had chickenpox is at risk of getting postherpetic pain from shingles.
 The older you are, the more likely you are to develop symptoms for postherpetic neuralgia.

-There are a number of postherpetic pain treatment options that help with postherpetic pain management, which include:
+There are a number of postherpetic pain treatment options that help with postherpetic pain management / shingles pain management, which include:

 At MAPS, our postherpetic pain management clinic doctors and specialists value the importance of an interdisciplinary approach.
 For those postherpetic pain management, or shingles pain management, treatments not offered by MAPS, we are able to refer you to other postherpetic pain management clinic doctors and shingles specialists.